SKPG-GitHub/microbit-shell/docs/index.md

 **microbit-shell** is a shell that runs inside a micro:bit.
 It was made in the Makecode editor using Javascript.

 ## How to use this project
-**This project officially _only supports PuTTY_.
+**This project _only supports PuTTY_.
 Use of other serial clients may give different results, in the case of that make an "Issue"**.
   - Stuff you need
     - A BBC micro:bit
     - A USB cable